ibx34/wrenchboat/.github/ISSUE_TEMPLATE/redundant-code.md

 ---
 name: Redundant code
-about: Describe this issue template's purpose here.
+about: If you found redundant or useless code report it here.
 title: I found redundant code
 labels: redundant code (not a worry)
 assignees: ''